-This scoring criterion measures the extent to which one or more Illinois and Wisconsinincorporated Minority Business Enterprises (MBE) or Women's Business Enterprises (WBE) are included within the development team of the project.
-For each MBE or WBE development team member, applicants must demonstrate that the entity meets the criteria to be considered an MBE or WBE within the definitions of this scoring category, and must also demonstrate that each MBE or WBE is engaged in an eligible development team role.
-To qualify as an MBE or WBE, a for-profit entity that is a member of the development team must demonstrate at least 51% ownership by minorities or women via selfcertification and a current MBE and/or WBE certification issued by the state government of either Illinois or Wisconsin, or an agency or instrumentality thereof, provided at the time of application.
+This scoring criterion measures the extent to which one or more Illinois and Wisconsin-incorporated Minority Business Enterprises (MBE) or Women's Business Enterprises (WBE) are included within the development team of the project.
+For each MBE or WBE development team member, applicants must demonstrate that the entity meets the criteria to be considered an MBE or WBE withinfor the definitionspurposes of this scoring eategorycriterion, and must also demonstrate that each MBE or WBE is engaged in an eligible development team role.
+As used within this scoring criterion, the term minority carries the same meaning as defined by the Office of Minority and Women Inclusion, which means any Black (or African) American, Native American (or American Indian), Hispanic (or Latino) American, or Asian American.

+To qualify as an MBE or WBE, a for-profit entity that is a member of the development team must demonstrate at least 51% ownership by minorities or women via selfcertification and a current MBE and/or WBE certification issued by thea state government of either Illinois, or Wisconsin, or ana political subdivision, public agency or instrumentality thereof, provided at the time of application.

-To qualify as an MBE or WBE, not-for-profit Illinois or Wisconsin entities who are members of the development team must demonstrate one of the following via selfcertification and a Development Team Inclusion Organizational Chart:
+To qualify as an MBE or WBE, not-for-profit-Illinois or Wisconsin entities who are members of the development team must demonstrate one of the following via self-certification and a Development Team Inclusion Organizational Chart: